 A message to the campus community

-Aligning with the governor’s “Stay Home, Stay Safe” order for Michiganders and federal CDC pandemic guidelines to combat the rapid spread of COVID-19, Bay College continues quality education services virtually with strong measures in place to protect the health and safety of all.
+Bay College continues to provide quality education services virtually, remaining open and operational online.
+Aligning with the MI SAFE START plan to re-engage Michigan's economy, and federal CDC pandemic guidelines to combat the rapid spread of COVID-19, Bay is phasing back on campus with strong measures in place to protect the health and safety of all.

 These are challenging times for everyone in the Bay College community – students, faculty, staff, administrators and community members alike.
-Stay strong, flexible and understanding as we continue to navigate these extraordinary circumstances.
+Stay strong, health, and flexible as we continue to navigate these extraordinary circumstances.

 Bay College Updates

-- Summer courses will be delivered in an online or alternative format
+- Summer courses are all being delivered online or in an alternative format

-- All placement assessments are online, visit myBay (login required) to complete
+- Placement assessments for new students are online, visit myBay

 Bay College Information

-All courses will continue to be delivered in an online or an alternative format for the remainder of the Winter 2020 semester and Summer 2020.
+All courses will continue to be delivered in an online or an alternative format for Summer 2020.
+Fall classes are planned to be delivered on campus, online, and in a flexible hybrid format.
 This includes tests, quizzes, exams, labs, clinicals, supplemental instruction (SI), and tutoring.
 Quality education and student success continue to be the major focus for Bay College.

 Resources are available in the Online Academic Success Center within Blackboard to help students remain successful in online classes.
-Review the as many times as necessary to feel comfortable with your online experience.
+Review as many times as necessary to feel comfortable with your online experience.
+Refer to Going the distance: How to excel in online classes for additional tips on distance learning.
 For more information, email onlinehelp_FROM_BAY_COLLEGE.

-Faculty advisors and co-advisors will continue to support students through email, phone, and video.
-Co-advisors can help you request tutoring, navigate Blackboard, answer questions around course deadlines, and more!
+Faculty and co-advisors continue to be available through email, phone, and video.
+Co-advisors can help you request tutoring, navigate Blackboard, answer questions around course deadlines, refer you to needed services, and more!
 If you are not sure who your faculty advisor or co-advisor is, visit myBay (Login required) and click on "My Academic Advisor Report".

 New Student Placement Tests

 All placement assessments are online.
-Visit myBay (Login required) to complete math, reading, writing and english assessments online.
+Visit myBay (login required) to schedule and complete math, reading, writing and english assessments.

-Fall register is open.
+Fall registration is open.
 Your faculty and co-advisors are available to assist you with scheduling.
+New students will register during lift-off sessions, followed by SOAR, an orientation event.

 Tutoring or academic assistance is available to all students online.
 Tutoring is delivered remotely using Google Hangouts.
-If you have not received tutoring this semester but would like to, please fill out the Tutor Request Form on the Online Academic Success Center course on Blackboard.
+To request, fill out the Tutor Request Form on the Online Academic Success Center course on Blackboard.
 For more information, email ssc_FROM_BAY_COLLEGE.

 Graduating students, family and friends, Bay College Board of Trustees, and all Bay employees look forward to graduation ceremonies each year.
 It is an exciting time of year, a time to celebrate success, hard work, sacrifice and achievements accomplished by each graduating student.
 It commences a new beginning, a career, or transfer to a university of choice.
-Bay College is postponing spring commencement ceremonies until the end of Summer 2 Semester in early August.
-Details will be forthcoming as the pandemic unfolds.
+Bay College is planning a virtual commencement ceremony June 26.
+Details have been emailed to qualified graduates.

 Bay College Library